 This funding is not just for those who have been recently discharged, but for anyone who might qualify for this particular funding stream from the NHS at home or in a care home.

 Following a rigorous and complex assessment process, if successful, the NHS will pay for all the care costs.
 This can include: specialist nursing care, personal care, therapy, or even help towards nursing care home fees if applicable.
 NHS Continuing Healthcare is not means-tested.

 Find more advice from Age Space and an overview of what is involved in the application process on our NHS Funded Care Page.

 This page will give you all the information you need to apply to NHS continuing healthcare in Cambridgeshire and Peterborough.

 How to Apply for NHS Continuing Healthcare Funding in Cambridgeshire

-NHS Continuing Healthcare is provided by the Cambridgeshire and Peterborough Clinical Commissioning Group (CCG) in the county.
-The person that would be receiving the funding must be registered with a GP within the CCG – you can check this on the CCG Website.
+NHS Continuing Healthcare is provided by the Cambridgeshire and Peterborough Integrated Care System (ICS) in the county.
+The person that would be receiving the funding must be registered with a GP within the ICS.

-After getting in touch with them, they will then help to get your elderly relative assessed.
-If eligible they will start putting together a care and funding scheme to help support them.
-You can find out more about this service in Cambridgeshire on the Cambridgeshire and Peterborough CCG website.
+After getting in touch with them, they will help to get your elderly relative assessed.
+If eligible, they will start putting together a care and funding scheme to help support them.
+You can find out more about this service in Cambridgeshire on the Cambridgeshire and Peterborough ICS website.